This page is updated regularly - latest update 12 January 2021.

 The following updates are particularly important:

 Staff furlough - Many charities have had to furlough members of their team in order to maximise the chance of survival.
-Some BCT staff have been on furlough but they are now back at work.
+Some BCT staff have been may be on furlough.

 Meetings or interviews – All meetings and interviews will be conducted remotely.
 If you have a meeting scheduled with a BCT staff member we will be in touch.